silverwind/versions/README.md

   Options:
     -b, --base <version>     Base version to use.
-Default is parsed from the nearest package.json -c, --command <command>  Run a command after files are updated but before git commit and tag -r, --replace <str>      Additional replacement in the format "s#regexp#replacement#flags" -g, --no-git             Do not create a git commit and tag -p, --prefix             Prefix git tags with a "v" character
+Default is parsed from the nearest package.json -c, --command <command>  Run a command after files are updated but before git commit and tag -d, --date [<date>]      Replace dates in format YYYY-MM-DD with current or given date -r, --replace <str>      Additional replacement in the format "s#regexp#replacement#flags" -g, --no-git             Do not create a git commit and tag -p, --prefix             Prefix git tags with a "v" character